craig8/HELICS/docs/user-guide/orchestration_monte_carlo.md

 ## Monte Carlo Cosim Example: EV Garage Charging

 The example cosimulation to demonstrate Monte Carlo distribution sampling is that of an electric vehicle (EV) charging hub.
 Imagine a parking garage that only serves EVs, has a static number of charging ports, and always has an EV connected to a charging port.
-An electrical engineer planning to upgrade the distribution transformer prior to building the garage may ask the question, "What is the likely power draw that EVs will demand?"
+An electrical engineer planning to upgrade the distribution transformer prior to building the garage may ask the question: What is the likely power draw that EVs will demand?

+### Probability Distributions

 *Likely* is synonymous for *probability*.
 As we are interested in a probability, we cannot rely on a deterministic framework for modeling the power draw from EVs.
 I.e., we cannot assume that we know a priori the exact demand for Level 1, Level 2, and Level 3 chargers in the garage.
 A deterministic assumption would be equivalent to stating, e.g., that 30% of customers will need Level 1 charge ports, 50% will need Level 2, and 20% will need Level 3.
 What if, instead of static proportions, we assign a distribution to the need for each level of charge port.
 The number of each level port is discrete (there can't be 0.23 charge ports), and we want the number to be positive (no negative charge ports), so we will use the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
 The Poisson distribution is a function of the anticipated average of the value $\lambda$ and the number of samples $k$.
 Then we can write the distribution for the number of chargers in each level, $L$, as